Optimal Dose

 Mood Board

-From there, I moved to create brand attributes phrasing the words I read and heard from users, who were for a safe, healing, supportive, and holistic place.
-With more guidance from users, I put all words together that set the path to the visual design.
+From there, I moved to create brand attributes, phrasing the words I read and heard from users, who were for a safe, healing, supportive, and holistic place.
+With more guidance from users, I put all the words together that set the path to the visual design.

 Brand Attributes